yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

          provider
    });
    ```
-    :::info:
-    If you want to use a seed from a particular location, for example a hardware wallet, you can make a custom `SeedProvider` object, and pass it to the `WithSeed()` method in step 5.

     If you want to connect to a different node, you can pass the `account` object a custom `api` object